eclipse-hono/hono/site/documentation/content/concepts/command-and-control.md

 **For Request/Response commands**:

-The *hono-cmd-req-id* is needed for the command response to correlate it.
+The *hono-cmd-req-id* response header is needed for the command response to correlate it.
 It has to be sent back from the device to the adapter in a following operation (5).

 The device needs to respond to the command (5), to inform the business application about the outcome of executing the command.
 For this purpose specific URIs are defined in [HTTP Adapter]({{< relref "/user-guide/http-adapter.md#sending-a-response-to-a-previously-received-command" >}}).